-As the second-largest city in Montana, Missoula is the home to several rivers and creek systems, making it a must-visit spot to see river otters.
+As the second-largest city in Montana, Missoula is home to several rivers and creek systems, making it a must-visit spot to see river otters.

-The Clark Fork River cuts through the center of Missoula, so you could set up on the banks with a bite to eat from any one of the fantastic restaurants in town to enjoy dinner and an evening of river otter spotting.
+The Clark Fork River cuts through the center of Missoula, so you could set up on the banks with a bite to eat from any of the fantastic restaurants in town to enjoy dinner and an evening of river otter spotting.

 Ichetucknee Springs State Park, Florida

-River otters aren’t afraid of a fight as they’ve been known to consume baby alligators, too!
+River otters aren’t afraid of a fight, as they’ve been known to consume baby alligators, too!
 The park also offers visitors plenty of opportunities to see river otters from a kayak, canoe, or SUP.

 Chattahoochee River National Recreation Area, Georgia